 What Happens to My Benefits If I’m Laid Off While on Workers’ Comp Leave?

 Contrary to what many people believe, you can be laid off while on workers’ compensation leave.
 Because Georgia is an at-will state, you employer can let you go at essentially any time and for nearly any reason—as long as that reason is not in violation of your rights under state or federal employment law.
 This includes when you are actively collecting workers’ compensation benefits.
 However, you cannot be fired because you were injured at work or because you filed a workers’ compensation claim; this is known as retaliation and it is illegal.

 That being said, if you are laid off while on workers’ compensation leave, that does not mean that your benefits will necessarily stop.
 The specific circumstances and factors involved in your situation will play a large role in whether or not you will be able to continue receiving medical and/or wage replacement benefits.
-Read on to learn more about what could happens with your workers’ compensation benefits after being fired or let go in Georgia, or contact the Law Offices of Nathaniel F. Hansford, LLC for a free consultation.
+Read on to learn more about what could happens with your workers’ compensation benefits after being fired or let go in Georgia, or contact Hansford McDaniel – Workers’ Compensation Attorneys for a free consultation.

 When Could I Be Denied Workers’ Comp Benefits After Being Fired?

 If you are fired or let go while you are already collecting workers’ compensation benefits, you are generally still entitled to receive any benefits you are owed.
 Depending on your particular situation, this could include medical benefits, temporary total disability benefits, permanent partial disability benefits, permanent total disability benefits, and more.

 However, if you are fired before you have begun receiving benefits, you could have a more difficult time collecting those benefits if you are fired for certain reasons.

 Employees who are fired for the following reasons may be denied workers’ compensation benefits:

 - The employee tested positively for alcohol and/or drugs shortly after the workplace accident that led to the injury